iashris/archdraw/README.md

 * Implement feature to add doors and windows based on either symbolic doors on sketch or using colored markers (open ended hai thoda)

 * Generate a 3D model from the output plan -> Ye thoda fight hai, magar dekhte hain. p5js has some cool WEBGL APIs which we can use.

-## About me
+## KWoC?

 I am a better designer than I am a coder.
 Code to me is just another tool to design things, hence I may not be able to teach you CS principles as well as some other mentors do but I can help you quickly prototype how to make an idea into a product.